 Jason blogs at www.addictionrecoverynews.com and has been published in Addiction Professional magazine and in an Addiction Technology Transfer Center monograph.

-Kara Bunton, LMSW – Kara was born and raised in Washtenaw County, and received her B.A. in Psychology from Eastern Michigan University in 2007.
-She received a Master of Social Work Degree from EMU in 2010, and a Behavioral Health Certificate in Serving Our Veterans in 2012.
+Kara Bunton, LMSW, CAADC – Primary Therapist – Born and raised in Washtenaw County, Kara received her B.A. in Psychology from Eastern Michigan University in 2007.
+She received a Master of Social Work Degree from EMU in 2010.
 Prior to entering the field of mental health and substance abuse, she worked in housing/homeless services at both SOS Community Services and Interfaith Hospitality Network at Alpha House in both clinical and volunteer capacities.
-During her graduate studies, she completed clinical internships at Dawn Farm and the University of Michigan Health System in Psychiatric Emergency Services.
-After receiving her master’s degree, she was an outpatient mental health therapist and evidence-based DBT therapist at Recovery Technology, LLC in Jackson, a provider of Community Mental Health services.
-She is currently a fully licensed social worker, and joined Dawn Farm in March of 2013.
-She is very excited to be a part of this team, and is looking forward to working with clients to build healthy lives in recovery!
-Kara’s focus is on treating clients with dually diagnosed mental health and substance use disorders, trauma histories and veterans.
-Kara’s other interests include spending time with her family and friends, reading any Janet Evanovich novel she can get her hands on, visiting Lake Michigan in the summertime, participating in continuing educational opportunities and learning how to cook.
+After receiving her master’s degree, she was an outpatient mental health therapist and evidence-based DBT (Dialectical Behavioral Therapy) therapist at Recovery Technology, LLC in Jackson, a provider of Community Mental Health services.
+Kara has been a therapist at Dawn Farm since 2013.
+She loves working with clients to help them reach their goals and build healthy lives in recovery!
+In addition to her work with clients, Kara regularly gives presentations to community groups and has served on the committee responsible for implementing DBT at Dawn Farm.
+Kara’s focus is on treating clients with dually diagnosed mental health and substance use disorders and trauma histories.
+When she’s not at work you can find Kara spending time with her family and friends, participating in a book club, visiting Lake Michigan, and learning how to cook.

-Edward McSwain, CADC – Ed has been with Dawn Farm since 1994 and has been a Residential Therapist since 1999.
+Edward McSwain, CADC – Primary Therapist – Ed has been with Dawn Farm since 1994 and has been a Residential Therapist since 1999.
 Ed has been a Certified Alcohol and Drug Counselor and Internationally Certified Alcohol and Drug Counselor since 2001.
 Ed also co-facilitates the Dawn Farm Family Educational Program.

 Dawn Farm Downtown